-The Project area straddles US Interstate 80 (I-80) - a major east-west transcontinental highway.
+The project area straddles US Interstate 80 (I-80) - a major east-west transcontinental highway.
 From the Iron Point exit on I-80, dirt roads and jeep trails head north and south into all portions of the Property.
-The Union Pacific Railroad runs around the northern end of the Property.
+The Union Pacific Railroad runs around the northern end of the property.
 Regularly scheduled air passenger service is available in Reno, Nevada (260 air-kilometers to the southwest), and in Elko, Nevada (130 air-kilometers to the east).

-Management's Discussion and Analysis For the nine months ended December 31, 2022 and 2021
+Management's Discussion and Analysis For the years ended March 31, 2023 and 2022

 The project site does not have electrical service, but electrical power is readily accessible.
-The 522-megawatt North Valmy Generating Station, located 15 kilometers east of the Property, feeds readily accessible, high voltage transmission lines that run along the I-80 corridor and cross the southern end of the project area.
+The 522-megawatt North Valmy Generating Station, located 15 kilometers east of the property, feeds readily accessible, high voltage transmission lines that run along the I-80 corridor and cross the southern end of the project area.
 There are currently no developed water supply or water rights attached to the project.
 Wells can be drilled in the future for sustained drilling, but exploratory drilling will rely upon trucked water and temporary reservoirs.